Applesauce

 • Ready to eat.
 My kids love it warm, but cold is great too.
 It’ll last up to one year in the freezer.

-2 Comments on “Applesauce”
+2 Replies to “Applesauce”

-I have made applesauce for the twins but all I did was heat up the apples and then put them in the food processor.
-This recipe sounds much more interesting - I will have to try it.
+1. I have made applesauce for the twins but all I did was heat up the apples and then put them in the food processor.
+This recipe sounds much more interesting – I will have to try it.
 Thanks!

-your applesauce recipe and the resulting nectar is divine!
+2. your applesauce recipe and the resulting nectar is divine!
 I find myself hoping next year will be the ‘big one’ for our apple tree!